Australia antitrust regulator raises flags on BP Woolworths petrol buyout

-Aug 10 (Reuters) - Australia's antitrust regulator said on Thursday it was concerned BP Plc's plan to buy the petrol stations of grocery giant Woolworths Ltd would hurt competition, a sign it may block the A$1.8 billion ($1.4 billion) deal.
+(Reuters) - Australia's antitrust regulator said on Thursday it was concerned BP Plc's (BP.L) plan to buy the petrol stations of grocery giant Woolworths Ltd (WOW.AX) would hurt competition, a sign it may block the A$1.8 billion ($1.4 billion) deal.

 The Australian Competition and Consumer Commission (ACCC) said the buyout would cut the number of major rivals selling petrol, reducing the incentive to keep retail prices low.